-In 2016, US National Institute of Allergy and Infectious Diseases highlighted its interest in sponsoring research on Zika virus that would concentrate on developing of sensitive and specific diagnostic tests, performing surveillance studies, developing animal models that could successfully mimic Zika infection in people, as well as identifying factors that influence virulence and host-range.
+In 2016, the US National Institute of Allergy and Infectious Diseases highlighted its interest in sponsoring research on Zika virus that would concentrate on developing sensitive and specific diagnostic tests, performing surveillance studies, developing animal models that could successfully mimic Zika infection in people, as well as identifying factors that influence virulence and host-range.

-In response to the dramatic increase of microcephaly and Guillain-Barré syndrome across Latin America linked to Zika virus, the European Commission decided to mobilize 10 million Euros for additional research that would result in improved diagnostic techniques and potential treatments.
+In response to the dramatic increase of microcephaly and Guillain-Barré syndrome across Latin America linked to the Zika virus, the European Commission decided to mobilize 10 million Euros for additional research that would result in improved diagnostic techniques and potential treatments.

 Furthermore, PREPARE (Platform for European Preparedness Against (Re-) emerging Epidemics) joined forces with ISARIC (International Severe Acute Respiratory and Emerging Infection Consortium) in their endeavor to create standardized Zika virus research tools that would aid in collecting clinical and laboratory data from individuals infected with the virus.

 Zika Virus 101